GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 This tutorial illustrates how to set up a
 [Deployment in Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
-with an Ingress Resource using Nginx as the Ingress Controller to route/load balance traffic from external clients to the Deployment.
+with an Ingress Resource using NGINX as the Ingress Controller to route/load balance traffic from external clients to the Deployment.
 This tutorial explains how to accomplish the following:

 -  Create a Kubernetes Deployment
 -  Set up an Ingress Resource object for the Deployment
--  Set up an Ingress Controller using Nginx as the controller (instead of the Kubernetes Engine default Cloud Load Balancer)
+-  Set up an Ingress Controller using NGINX as the controller (instead of the Kubernetes Engine default Cloud Load Balancer)

 ## Objectives